 For instance, driving by the beach one day, it was Wallis’ idea to save a historical landmark in Santa Monica and turn it into the area’s only free, open-to-the-public beach house, now called the Annenberg Community Beach House.
 She also helped preserve the landmark post office building in Beverly Hills and create The Wallis Annenberg Center for the Performing Arts.
 Wallis has poured her lifelong appreciation for the human-animal bond into the Wallis Annenberg PetSpace in Playa Vista — a one-of-a-kind destination devoted to facilitating rescue animal adoptions, funding education initiatives and academic research — and providing fun for visitors.

-Wallis’ latest vision – the Wallis Annenberg GenSpace – will become a reality this year.
-Based in LA’s Koreatown – one of the densest and most culturally diverse neighborhoods in the United States – GenSpace will reimagine what senior life can look like.
-It will be a neighborhood space for creating relationships across generations, emphasizing creativity and learning.
-It will also be a be a think tank on longevity itself, investigating how to change the outdated conversation that tends to dominate how we think and talk about aging.
-GenSpace will be fresh and tech-forward, much like the Rem Koolhaas-designed building in which it will be located.
+In 2022, the Wallis Annenberg GenSpace opened its doors to older adults in Los Angeles providing a destination dedicated to enriching and expanding the lives of older adults by forging new relationships and creative expression through storytelling, technology, art and horticultural therapy in beautiful green spaces.
+Based in LA’s Koreatown, one of the densest and most culturally diverse neighborhoods in the United States – GenSpace is reimagining what senior life can look like.
+A neighborhood space for creating relationships across generations, GenSpace not only offers classes to its members but also serves as a think tank on longevity itself, investigating how to change the outdated conversation that tends to dominate how we think and talk about aging.
+GenSpace is as fresh and tech-forward as the Rem Koolhaas-designed building in which it is located.

-Wallis is the longest-serving trustee at the University of Southern California and has been honored by numerous organizations, such as the Kennedy Center, Americans for the Arts, the Shoah Foundation, and the California African American Museum.
-She serves on a number of boards, including LA’s Museum of Contemporary Art, the California Science Center, the Music Center and the Performing Arts Center, the LA Philharmonic, the LA County Museum of Art, the Natural History Museum of Los Angeles County, and the Museum of Modern Art in New York.
+Wallis is a life trustee of the University of Southern California and has been honored by numerous organizations, such as the Kennedy Center, Americans for the Arts, the Shoah Foundation, and the California African American Museum.
+She serves on a number of boards, including the California Science Center, the Music Center and the Performing Arts Center, the LA Philharmonic, the LA County Museum of Art, the Natural History Museum of Los Angeles County, the Harlem Children’s Zone and the Museum of Modern Art in New York.

 She is the proud mother of four children and five grandchildren.